joccy-code/Restaurant/README.md

    The server commonly runs on http://localhost:3000 (or the PORT you set).
 If there is a separate frontend, it may run on another port (e.g., 3001).

-## Environment Variables

-Create a `.env` file with the variables the application expects.
-Common variables:

-- PORT=3000
-- NODE_ENV=development
-- DATABASE_URL=postgres://user:pass@localhost:5432/dbname (or MONGO_URI for MongoDB)
-- JWT_SECRET=your_jwt_secret

-Adjust these to the actual environment variables used by the project.
-If the repo includes `.env.example` or README fragments mentioning env variables, merge those values here.

 ## Development